grsahil20/tic_tac_toe/readme.md

 # TicTacToe

-TicTacToe is a computer AI which plays against a user and never .
+TicTacToe is a computer AI which plays against a user and never loose.

 Don't trust me try yourself.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine to try out game.

 ### Prerequisites